MaterializeInc/materialize/doc/developer/design/20231110_aws_connections.md

 The connection ID will be appended to the external ID prefix to get the complete External ID and then stored in the new `mz_aws_connections` table for that connection ID.

+#### `VALIDATE CONNECTION`
+We can make use of the [GetCallerIdentity AWS API](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetCallerIdentity.html) to check if the credentials are valid.

+Optionally, with `ASSUME ROLE ARN` we can also try to get temporary credentials.

 ## Rollout and Testing
 We should put the AWS connection behind a feature flag.

 #### Testing During development
 Write cloudtests to test out the different AWS Connections.
 For the AssumeRole AWS Connection we should test that we are able to get temporary credentials.

 #### Testing after code is merged
 Switch on the feature flag for the staging environment and create an AWS Connection in staging followed by `VALIDATE CONNECTION`.

 ## Open questions

-#### What should be the behaviour for `VALIDATE CONNECTION` of an AWS connection?
-A `VALIDATE CONNECTION` of an AWS connection with AssumeRole can check if we are able to get temporary credentials with the given arn.
+#### `VALIDATE CONNECTION` of an AWS connection will not be comprehensive.

-In case of tokens though, what should we check in validate?
-Maybe that's a noop and it's fine, because usually tokens will not be used for actual production use cases.

-Also, an AWS connection can be potentially re-used across multiple services like S3 or RDS.
+An AWS connection can be potentially re-used across multiple services like S3 or RDS.
 Having permission to an S3 bucket might not mean that RDS access is set up correctly.
 So a validate connection will not be comprehensive and we'll probably do some additional check with the intended resources when we actually make use of this connection.

 Potentially later we can extend `VALIDATE CONNECTION` sql to optionally specify an S3 or a database url, like, `VALIDATE CONNECTION aws_conn WITH (S3 PATH = 's3://prefix')`

-Alternatively, we could have a higher level S3 connection using this AWS connection, something like `CREATE CONNECTION s3_conn TO S3 ( PREFIX = 'url') USING AWS CONNECTION aws_conn`.
+Alternatively, we could have a higher level S3 connection using this AWS connection,something like `CREATE CONNECTION s3_conn TO S3 ( PREFIX = 'url') USING AWS CONNECTION aws_conn`.
 Validating s3_conn could verify if we are able to list the prefix, create and remove a file there.
 This seems like an overkill though and a `VALIDATE CONNECTION ...
 WITH` mentioned above would probably be better.